The Web Push protocol headers

 TTLis required even for immediate delivery — useTTL: 0for fire-and-forget.- Set

-expmust be at most 24 hours in the future or the push service rejects it. - Payloads are encrypted end-to-end; the push service cannot read them.
+expmust be at most 24 hours in the future; push services reject longer-lived tokens. - Payloads are encrypted end-to-end using keys from the subscription (